langchain-ai/langchain/docs/modules/utils/how_to_guides.rst

 There are a lot of different utilities that LangChain provides integrations for These guides go over how to use them.
-These can largely be grouped into two categories: generic utilities, and then utilities for working with larger text documents.
+These can largely be grouped into two categories:

-**Generic Utilities**

-`Bash <examples/bash.html>`_: How to use a bash wrapper to execute bash commands.

-`Python REPL <examples/python.html>`_: How to use a Python wrapper to execute python commands.

-`Requests <examples/requests.html>`_: How to use a requests wrapper to interact with the web.

-`Google Search <examples/google_search.html>`_: How to use the google search wrapper to search the web.

-**Utilities for working with Documents**

-`Text Splitters <examples/textsplitter.html>`_: A walkthrough of how to split large documents up into smaller, more manageable pieces of text.

-`VectorStores <examples/vectorstores.html>`_: A walkthrough of vectorstore functionalities, and different types of vectorstores, that LangChain supports.

-`Embeddings <examples/embeddings.html>`_: A walkthrough of embedding functionalities, and different types of embeddings, that LangChain supports.

-`HyDE <examples/hyde.html>`_: How to use Hypothetical Document Embeddings, a novel way of constructing embeddings for document retrieval systems.
+1. `Generic Utilities <generic_how_to.html>`_: Generic utilities, including search, python REPLs, etc.
+2. `Utilities for working with Documents <combine_docs_how_to.html>`_: Utilities aimed at making it easy to work with documents (text splitting, embeddings, vectorstores, etc).

 .. toctree::
    :maxdepth: 1
    :glob:
    :hidden:

-   examples/*
+   generic_how_to.rst
+   combine_docs_how_to.rst